erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 ERROR: Ambiguous use of 'sharedManager()'
 ```

-When googling this error, essentially the compiler doesn't know what `sharedManager()` to use, because multiple frameworks have the same name.
+When googling this error, essentially the compiler doesn't know what `sharedManager()` to use, because multiple modules have the same class name.
 Going back to the issue in the previous iteration, we had to force cast it to `AnyClass?` so we've muddled the waters.

 I kept wondering if there was another class name I could use and stumbled upon this [stackoverflow](https://stackoverflow.com/a/35305698) that pointed to a way to print all of the available classes.